The College of Literature, Science, and the Arts at the University of Michigan is proudly announcing the Beinecke Scholarship Program.

 The award can be taken in the United States

-Eligible Countries: Domestic Students can apply for this application
+Eligible Countries: Domestic Students can apply for this scholarship.

 Acceptable Course or Subjects: The sponsorship will be awarded in any Undergraduate study subjects offered by the university.